Why heading structure matters more than people realize

 Heading levels should descend in order: H1, H2, H3, H4, etc. Going from H2 directly to H4 (skipping H3) breaks the document outline.
 Screen readers struggle to navigate such pages.
 Search engines downweight the structural clarity.
 Easy to fix: change the H4 to an H3, or insert an H3 above it.

 You can climb back up the hierarchy freely.
 After an H4, you can return to H2 or H3 for the next section without issue.
 Going down is the only direction with constraints.
+The rule is about descent: each step deeper should be exactly one level, but jumps back up the outline are how you signal that one sub-topic has ended and the next top-level section has begun.

 Headings as content scaffolding